-In the next session we will focus on establishing rules and routines.
+In the next session, we focus on problem solving.
+Before then, please remember do your home activities!
 Again, caregivers and teens will separate into two groups for the core lesson.
-But before then, remember to do your home activity.
+Building Block: It is what you do at home that makes the difference!
 Facilitators remind participants about time and location of next session.
 It's important to stress that they meet at the same time, even though the group will separate into smaller teen-only and caregiver-only groups for the core lesson.